-Mark Goodman is a partner in Campbells' Litigation, Insolvency & Restructuring Group where he specialises in insolvency, restructuring and investment fund litigation.
-Mark advises and appears in the Cayman Islands Courts on behalf of
+Mark Goodman is a partner in the Litigation, Insolvency & Restructuring Group and specialises in insolvency, restructuring and investment fund litigation.
+He advises and appears in the Cayman Islands Courts on behalf of

 1. Market Trends and Developments

 1.1 The State of the Restructuring Market